simonvh/gimmemotifs-manuscript/manuscript.md

 [@YuvogFWT], the ENCODE motifs from Kheradpour et al.
 [@jUNvk96Q], HOCOMOCO [@1FStCACaF], the RSAT
 clustered motifs [@Pfmfeewp] and the motif database created by Madsen et al.  [@X6uuBgy].
-Figure 3A shows distribution of the ROC AUC (area under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
+Figure 1A shows distribution of the ROC AUC (area under the curve for the Receiver Operator Curve) of the best motif per database for all 294 transcription factors in a box plot.
 There is generally a wide distribution of ROC AUCs.
 For some factors, such as ELK1, CTCF, CBFB and MYOD1, peaks are relatively easy to classify using a single PFM motif.
-Other factors don't have a peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CD2 for example.
+Other factors don't have peaks with a consistently enriched motif, or do not contain a sequence-specific DNA-binding domain, such as EP300 or CD2 for example.

-![Figure 1: Benchmark of transcription factor motif databases.
+![**Figure 1**: Benchmark of transcription factor motif databases.
-A) Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
+**A)** Motif-based classification of binding sites for 294 TFs from the ReMap ChIP-seq database.
 For all TFs 5000 peaks were compared to background regions using each motif database.
 The boxplot shows the The ROC AUC of the best motif per database for all TFs.
-B) Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v4.0).
-The same data is used as in A).
+**B)** Recall at 10% FDR of motif databases compared to the GimmeMotifs vertebrate motif database (v4.0).
+The same data is used as in **A)**.
 The X-axis represents the recall for the different databases, the Y-axis represents the recall for the GimmeMotifs vertebrate database.
 Differences of more than 0.025 are marked blue, and less then -0.025 red.
 ](content/images/figure_dbs.png)

 The difference in maximum ROC AUC between databases is on average not very